satan87/Java-Spring-Training/Module_1_concept/Module_1.md

 Optional < String > string = Optional.of( ... );

 The variable string can have 3 states:
-- It contains a value
+- It contains a value (which can be the value null)
-- It contains no value
+- It contains no value (it is empty)
 - It is null

 *Attention* : NULL and EMPTY are different state for Optional.